 March 30, Wednesday.
 6:15am.
 Jan Bultmann and David Robinson, cofounders of the Seattle Privacy Coalition (SPC), were woken up at their condominium by a team of six detectives from the Seattle Police Department.

-The Stranger, Seattle’s weekly alternative newspaper, reports that they had a search warrant to look for child pornography in the couple’s condominium at the Queen Anne Hill neighborhood.
+The Stranger, Seattle’s weekly alternative newspaper, reports that they had a search warrant to look for child exploitations in the couple’s condominium at the Queen Anne Hill neighborhood.

 Apparently, US police are engaged in continuous action of raiding the homes of the people who operate Tor exit nodes.

 The Onion Router, or simply Tor, is an anonymity network and service that helps users defend themselves against network surveillance and traffic analysis to learn their browsing habits and location, which is free for those who wish to protect their digital privacy.